CWP Gender-Sensitising Parliaments

 - CWP Gender-Sensitising Parliaments: A Seven-Step Field Guide

-The CWP network's gender-sensitising Parliaments work has been endorsed by women Parliamentarians and gender experts across the Commonwealth.
+The CWP network's gender-sensitising Parliaments work has been endorsed by Parliamentarians and gender experts across the Commonwealth.

 After the launch of the Guidelines, CWP held seven regional roundtable discussions on gender sensitive Parliaments.
 At each roundtable, Parliamentarians, parliamentary staff and experts were introduced to the Guidelines and discussed what actions are needed to make Parliaments more inclusive, representative institutions.
-Browse our news articles below to read about the workshops.

 Interested in conducting a gender-sensitive review?